windawijayasari/Malaccha/README.md

 The code has been written in R. You can easly install the R studio and open the file .Rproj from the folder to set the environment.
 The R studio download link; https://www.rstudio.com/products/rstudio/ Then  install the following packages by running:
-•	Terra
+- Terra
-•	Tidyverse
+- Tidyverse
-•	MASS
+- MASS

 First of all you have to create some folders (into the “code” folder):
-•Data folder: # data
+- Data folder: # data
-o	example_bound: contains shapefile o	MCD12Q1 : contains raw MODIS file .hdf o	classification_factor_order.csv o	reclassification_table.csv
+  - example_bound: contains shapefile
+  - MCD12Q1 : contains raw MODIS file .hdf
+  -	classification_factor_order.csv
+  -	reclassification_table.csv
-•	Code folder: #src
+-	Code folder: # src

 The MODIS file can be change depends on the study area as well as the boundary area.
 The reclassification _table.csv also can made as needed.
 Classification_factor_order.csv define how the order of such land cover categorical classifications should henceforth be shown.